Edwin Edwards

-Edwin Washington Edwards (August 7, 1927 – July 12, 2021) was an American politician who served as the U.S. representative for from 1965 to 1972 and as the 50th governor of Louisiana for four terms (1972–1980, 1984–1988, and 1992–1996).
-A member of the Democratic Party, he served twice as many elected terms as any other Louisiana chief executive.
+Edwin Washington Edwards (August 7, 1927 – July 12, 2021) was an American politician who served as the 50th governor of Louisiana for four terms (1972–1980, 1984–1988, and 1992–1996).
+A member of the Democratic Party, he previously served as a U.S. representative for from 1965 to 1972.
+He served twice as many elected terms as any other Louisiana chief executive.
 He served a total of almost 16 years in gubernatorial office, which at 5,784 days is the sixth-longest such tenure in post-Constitutional U.S. history.

 An influential figure in Louisiana politics, Edwards, who was dubbed the "very last of the line of New Deal Southern Democrats", was long dogged by charges of corruption.
-In 2001, he was found guilty of racketeering charges and sentenced to ten years in federal prison.
+In 2001, he was found guilty of racketeering charges and sentenced to 10 years in federal prison.
 Edwards began serving his sentence in October 2002 in Fort Worth, Texas, and was later transferred to the federal facility in Oakdale, Louisiana.
 He was released from federal prison in January 2011, having served eight years.
 He was also considered to be the last remnant of the political machine founded and led by Huey Long and Earl Long to serve as governor.